 Importance of Performance Testing for Well-Designed Building Façade

-As more and more Indians travel around the world they are exposed to the cutting edge technology used in modern building facades which exist in different countries and they notice the use of latest to make them unique and iconic.
+As more and more Indians travel around the world they are exposed to the cutting-edge technology used in modern building facades that exist in different countries and they notice the use of the latest to make them unique and iconic.
 Some of these appear to defy the laws of gravity and science.
-Architects who have been involved in creating and execution of these unique projects have not just focused on the design aspects of the building but have gone through extraordinary lengths to ensure that the performance of the products used in these projects are tested thoroughly for safety and performance during its lifetime.
+Architects who have been involved in the creation and execution of these unique projects have not just focused on the design aspects of the building but have gone to extraordinary lengths to ensure that the performance of the products used in these projects are tested thoroughly for safety and performance during their lifetime.

 Provisions also have to be made to comply with the regulations laid down by the fire department for emergency evacuation in the event of a fire.

 When all these factors are considered before the final façade design is approved, it is important that all the calculations for structural

 stability, energy efficiency and water penetration have been done based on certain realistic assumptions.
 Since the possibility of rectifying or replacing the façade once it is installed is near impossible, every care should be taken to test the mockup sample for extreme conditions and make the necessary corrections even before they are installed to ensure that its performance matches the design criteria.